bombasticSlacks/Aspirant/Game/Telling-The-Story.md

+---
+layout: default
+title: Telling The Story
+has_children: true
+---
 ## Telling The Story
 Gameplay in Aspirant is generally split into a few different types of gameplay: Combat, Narrative Time, Travelling, Resting.